heyoka/faxe-docs/docs/dfs_script_language/script_expressions.md

 Script expressions look the same as [lambda expressions](lambda_expressions.md), but start with `e:` instead of `lambda:`.

 There are two main differences between script expressions and lambda expressions:

-* script expressions are evaluated during dfs compilation
+- script expressions are evaluated during dfs compilation
-* therefore script expressions can not use "references" to access data in data-items
+- therefore script expressions can not use "references" to access fields in data-items

 ## Example